Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/mfc/reference/cfontholder-class.md

 ### <a name="parameters"></a>Parametry

 *pNewFont*<br/>
-Ukazatel na novou `IFont` rozhraní.
+Ukazatel na nové `IFont` rozhraní.

 ## <a name="see-also"></a>Viz také: